 - A single, straight guy in the Castro, marketing cat litter, walks into a bar…

 Yes, all of these are truths relate to me.
 A single guy, living in the “Gay Mecca” neighborhood of San Francisco, marketing kitty litter.

 Needless to say, not exactly the best setup for a social life.
-While I may be a slight outlier, I’m sure many recent-grads will back me up when I say: the “golden twenties” are filled with those nights where you may just want to stay in, curl up and binge-watch Netflix.
+While I may be a slight outlier, I’m sure many recent-grads will back me up when I say: the “golden twenties” are filled with those nights where you may just want to stay in, curl up and binge-watch Hulu.